Direct Student Loan Changes

 A: No. This rule is in effect for new (first time) Subsidized student loan borrowers who borrow on or after July 1, 2013.
 Students who previously borrowed a subsidized student loan prior to July 1, 2013 are not impacted by this policy unless all loans are paid off in full as of July 1, 2013 and new loans are taken out.

 Q: Will I receive less federal student loan money if I am affected by this?

 A: It depends.
 What you would have previously received in the Subsidized student loan program, you may borrow in the Unsubsidized loan program.
 This is assuming you have not reached your lifetime Federal student loan borrowing limits.

 Q:What does 150% of the published length necessary to graduate for a degree program mean in terms of actual credit hours completed?

-A: Undergraduate degree programs require 60 credit hours for completion, refer to course information on your chosen program.
-60 credit hours x 150% = 90 maximum credit hours can be taken before the 150% rule can be revoked.
+A: Undergraduate degree programs generally require 60 credit hours for completion, refer to course information on your chosen program.
+60 credit hours x 150% = 90 maximum credit hours can be taken before the 150% rule can be invoked.

 Q: Can I appeal the 150% rule if I have extenuating circumstances?

 A: No. Federal law provides no provisions to appeal this rule.

 - Government Printing Office: Congressional Public Law 112-141 mandates this change.